Optimize PDF Preview

 This is configured when you Set Up Document Preview.

-If you choose to allow previews of PDF files, you should be aware of what the user's experience will be on the User Portal.
+If you choose to allow previews of PDF files, you should be aware of what the user's experience will be on the user portal.

 In some cases, viewing PDF files can take more time than expected.